How to Make the Perfect Prime Rib Roast

 Prep

-The day before you plan to serve the prime rib, remove it from all packaging, and place it on a rimmed baking sheet with a rack.
+The day before you plan to serve the rib roast, remove it from all packaging, and place it on a rimmed baking sheet with a rack.
 Season the roast generously with either the included seasoning pack, or if you want to mix up your own, we recommend starting with a dry brine.
 Season all over with 4 teaspoons of kosher salt (½ teaspoon per pound).
 If you’re using table salt, use ¼ teaspoon per pound.
 You can add the rest of your seasoning rub now too.
 If your rub includes salt, just be careful not to double salt your roast.

 Place the roast in the refrigerator and start dreaming about the deliciousness.